rk9930/student-report-system/README.md

 2) create a .env file and copy all the values from .env.example into .env in root directory of the project

-3) create a database name as student_system for testing the inbox mail
+3) create a database name as student_system

 4) login to [mailtrap.com](https://mailtrap.io/signin) and get username and password
    ![image](https://github.com/rk9930/student-report-system/assets/79439746/8cc8a2fd-1e81-4649-8e6b-e5d497fbb980)